Jamesway/docker-compose-php71-lamp-stack/README.md

 ### **Step 3) Append .dev.env to Laravel's .env**
-*Note: .env files with actual secrets, should not be version controlled*
+*Note: This is for development, but .env files with actual secrets, should NEVER be version controlled.*

 ```
 cat .dev.env >> .env